BFriedman117/vue-rails/README.md

 # README

 Simple web app that allows users to query a movie database and save a list of favorites with ratings and comments.
+This app uses Rails to serve a Vue.js front-end.

+# To Run:

+`bundle install` and `yarn install`
+`rake db:create` and then `rake db:migrate` to set up the database In two separate terminal windows, run `rails s` (to start the Rails server) and `bin/webpack-dev-server` to start the Vue front-end.

 # Improvements